jasonzeng124/jasonzeng124.github.io/_posts/2025-12-12-calm-before-the-storm.md

 So there's a significant bit of banking on MIT, already.
 And then, statistically, campers have pretty good chances of MIT, which is a good thing.
 And that's what I'm hoping for.

 But what if I don't get into MIT?
 Then, I'm basically thrown in with the rest of the average CS applicants, and I have to shotgun.
 And still, I'll probably end up at like UT or UMD (basically the camper safeties at this point?) anyway, as I get rejected from everywhere better.
-From what I've heard, a lot of campers get rejected from like the top 10 schools.
+There's not really an intermediate (quite literally i probably go to either MIT or UMD/UT/some similar state flagship); from what I've heard, a lot of campers get rejected from like the top 10 schools.
 And honestly, that's (I mean like going to UT/UMD/whatever) fine with me.
 Even going to Rutgers is fine with me.
 It just feels somewhat strange, though.

 -----